 Featuring constantly rotating daily specials, Sigourney Cafe delivers on the home cooking you’d expect from a neighborhood cafe.
 While any breakfast, lunch or dinner option is the right one at Sigourney Cafe, like any great American cafe, it’s the all-day breakfast fares that keep Sigourney Cafe busy all day.
 Featuring omelets from across the country, including Western, Hawaiian and Texan varieties, if you are looking for a good omelet in a fun atmosphere, look no further than the booths at the Sigourney Cafe.

-Featuring breakfast and beyond, Vaughn’s Cafe & Bakery constantly smells of something sweet and savory every time you walk through the door.
+Featuring breakfast and beyond, Robin's Nest Cafe & Bakery constantly smells of something sweet and savory every time you walk through the door.
 Not only are the breakfast and lunch entrees an awesome reason to visit, but to add to your meal or take home with you, the bakery selection is worth the drive alone.
-Per omelet selection at Vaughn’s, consumers have a choice between Western, Mexican, vegetarian and more, but you can never go wrong with the build-your-own three-egg omelet.
+Per omelet selection at Robin's Nest, consumers have a choice between Western, Mexican, vegetarian and more, but you can never go wrong with the build-your-own three-egg omelet.